guptaNswati/cloned_team01-project01/README.md

 ###### Menu

 src/menu/MainMenu.java
-   - Button version of menu.
+   - Button version of the menu.

 src/menu/Menu.java
-   - In game version of the menu.
+   - Overlay version of the menu.

 ---

 ###### Physics

 src/physics/Constants.java
-   - A class that contains constants that will be used in calculations.
+   - Contains constants for use in calculations.

 src/physics/Physics.java
    - Methods to calculate planet coordinates, and ship coordinates, momentum, and collisions.